CalSol/braintrain/lab2.md

 Transmit a CAN message on a button press, which pulses a remote LED.
 Sketch for edge detection also provided.

 ## Lab 2.3: Receiving CAN Messages
-Receive a message with a particular ID which sets the
+Receive a regularly-sent message with a particular ID which sets the RGB LED hue and intensity, allowing all the bus lights to be synchronized.

+## Extra for Experts Lab 1.4: Cooperative Multitasking
+Pulse a LED on for a second (or so) when a message is received, while doing all of Lab 2.2 and 2.3, using timer-based polling

+## Extra for Experts Lab 1.5: Threaded Multitasking
+Pulse a LED on for a second (or so) when a message is received, while doing all of Lab 2.2 and 2.3, using mbed RTOS